ninightmare/ninightmare/README.md

   <br>call me whatver you want by skin or other
   <br><br>
 <b>whisp2int</b>  i am if not always offtab
-<br>also i'm always on the personal tab so please whisper
+<br>i'm always on the personal tab so please whisper
-<br>i do not speak unless spoken too. but
+<br>i do not speak unless spoken too.
 <br>depending on my mood + unless i feel talkative.